lyteloli/NekoGram/README.md

 ## The true juice of NekoGram
 Now we talk real business\.
 Why is NekoGram the fastest\, easiest and most effective way to develop a Telegram bot\? \
 Meet the stepped menus\!
 Means\?
-No functions and formatters for sequenced menus\.
+No functions and formatters are required for sequenced menus\.
 Here is an example of a small form\:
 ```json
 {
  "menu_form_step_1": {